kovidgoyal/calibre/manual/gui.rst

 image onto the book details panel.
 If you wish to edit the cover image in an external program, simply right click on it and choose :guilabel:`Open With`.

-You can also add ebook files to the current book by drag and dropping the files onto the book details panel.
+You can also add e-book files to the current book by drag and dropping the files onto the book details panel.

 Double clicking the book details panel will open it up in a separate popup